RevenueHunt/docs/docs/how-to-guides/restore-quiz-progress.md

 # How to Restore Quiz Progress

 Accidentally losing progress or facing unintended changes made by a colleague can be frustrating.
-Fortunately, if you find yourself in such a situation with your quiz, there is a way to recover a previous stable version of your Shop Quiz: Product Recommendation Quiz.
+Fortunately, if you find yourself in such a situation with your quiz, there is a way to recover a previous stable version of your Product Recommendation Quiz.

 This guide will walk you through the process of using the [Version History](https://docs.revenuehunt.com/reference/quiz-builder/#version-history) feature to recover an earlier version of your quiz, ensuring your hard work isn't lost.